 PUBLIC NOTICES

-Here are upcoming meetings from the Central Vermont Career Center School District with agendas and Zoom links included.
+Here is an upcoming board meeting from the Central Vermont Career Center School District with agenda and Zoom link included.

 From the HUUSD